rojo-rbx/rojo/PLUGIN-DESIGN.md

 Either a `String` value or an object with the fields:

--   `source`: A filepath or URL to the Lua source file of the plugin.
+-   `source`: A filepath to the Lua source file of the plugin or a URL to a GitHub repo, optionally followed by an `@` character and a Git tag.
     -   **Required**
 -   `options`: Any JSON dictionary.
 The options that will be passed to the plugin.
     -   **Optional**